doksu/thirdman/README.md

 ### Example Use Case ###

-This app is designed to integrate with the Splunk App for Enterprise Security to detect the use of stolen credentials.
+Simply install this app as you would any other, then use the 'Find the Third Man' dashboard to detect the historical use of misappropriated credentials.
+If you would like to be alerted of new third man events, see the alert configuration above.